The SLSC UK Cold Water Swimming Championships 2019 will include individual races, team relays and a mass jump-in as part of the opening ceremony.

 If all that racing sounds a bit too competitive, take the plunge and raise money for charity by joining in our Big Splash in aid of CRISIS, the charity to end homelessness.
 There will be fabulous prizes for the top fundraisers and the best fancy dress costume.

-Jump in, jump out, then head to the bar for a warming hot toddy!
+Jump in, jump out, then head to the marquee for a lovely cup of tea!

 The age groups are as follows: